Jackaed/UKSCC-Submission/minivite-submission/README.md

 **What is miniVite?**

 miniVite is a variant of Vite that only implements the first stage of the Louvain algorithm.
-The Louvain algorithm attempts to calculate the modularity of a cluster.
 Calculating graph modularity is NP-hard and as such, we approximate it using the greedy Louvain algorithm.

 miniVite outputs the following values:

 **Average total time (seconds)**

 The time taken across each node

 **Modularity**

 Modularity is a metric that is used to partition the nodes.

 **Iterations**

 Iterations is the number of iterations required to optimise each node.

 **MODS**

 Modularity * Average total time